AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 The following section outlines the technical release rotes for the latest maintenance release of Experience Manager as a Cloud Service.

-## Release 10912 {#release-10912}
+## Release 10949 {#release-10949}

-Summarized below are the continuous improvements for maintenance release 10912, which was publicly released on February 3, 2023.
-This mainteanance release is an update from previous maintenance release 9850.
+Summarized below are the continuous improvements for maintenance release 10949, which was publicly released on February X, 2023.
+This mainteanance release is an update from previous maintenance release 10912.

 Feature enablement for this maintenance release will provide you with the full feature set.
 See the [current release notes](/help/release-notes/release-notes-cloud/release-notes-current.md) for full details.